CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

 In this task, you’ll create a hub and then create a project within the hub.
 You’ll also create a PostgreSQL user so that the flow can access the database records.

-1. On the Azure Home page, Search for and select the **PostgreSQL database** that you created in a previous Challenge.
+1. On the Azure Home page, select the **PostgreSQL database** that you created in a previous Challenge.

     ![](../media/h150.png)